m-odonovan/Z83-Job-Application/README.md

 1 - Admin Model Driven App
 2 - User Canvas App

-All data resides in the Common Data Service (CDS), both WizAud definitions and responses.
+All data resides in the Microsoft Dataverse (CDS), both job vacancies, job applications, master data, uploaded documents and more.

 The admin model driven app is where you setup your WizAuds.
 A WizAud is something you want to capture e.g. Site Inspection, Vehicle Inspection, Request for Leave etc. Within a WizAud you define what fields (questions) you would like a person using the Canvas app to complete.
 A WizAud has a name, option start and end date, and some future feature flags e.g. generate PDF, request final signature etc. Each field has a data type, and order where it appears in the list of questions, required or not, if notes field should be displayed and if images should be captured for the question (future feature).